dounix/Papilio-Arcade/README.md

 ### Merge ROM data into the bitfile
-I believe the bit file that exists now has the ROM structure, but not the copy written program.
+I believe the bit file that exists now has the ROM structure, but not the program data&copy;.

-Once the generated bitfile is in the location the batch file expects
+Once the generated bitfile is in the location the batch file expects..
 > merge_roms_frogger.bat

 _After this step, this bit file shouldn't be distrubted to people without a license for that ROM!_